unagex/kondense/README.md

 👉        memory: 100M
 ```

-3. Add a `service account` to the pod with the following rules
+3. Add a `service account` to the pod with the following rules.
 ```yaml
 rules:
   - apiGroups: [""]